Infrastructure

 Phase one of the airport opened in 2010 with two runways.

-Now, upon its full completion in 2030, Al Maktoum Airport will have 400 gates and five parallel runways on a 17,000-acre development.
-The gates will be divided between four concourses, each of which will have a floor area of 2.3 million m sq.
+Upon completion in 2030, Al Maktoum Airport will have 400 gates and five parallel runways on a 17,000-acre development.
+The gates will be divided between four concourses, each with a floor area of 2.3 million m sq.

 “We are building a project for future generations, ensuring continuous and stable development for our children.
 Dubai will be the world’s airport, its port, its urban hub, and its new global centre,” Sheikh Mohammed said.